Article Table Of Contents

 We then calculated the percent of residents that are Asian.
 The percentages ranked from 7.9% to 0.5%.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Lebanon took the distinction of being the most Asian, while Berlin was the least Asian city.
+Nashua took the distinction of being the most Asian, while Franklin was the least Asian city.
 You can download the data here.

 Read on for more information on how the cities in new hampshire ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 There You Have It - Asian Populations Across New Hampshire